 Technology is a good thing.
 It can also be dangerous if used carelessly.
-Harvard academic, activist and personal friend of Swartz, Lawrence Lessig said this about Aaron’s death.
+Harvard academic, activist, and personal friend of Swartz, Lawrence Lessig said this about Aaron’s death.
 ‘Aaron brought Aaron here, through his alleged actions.’

-2. The end never justifies the means
+2. The end never justifies the Means

-As leaders, we must teach young Christians that ‘the end never justifies the means’, especially with technology.
+As leaders, we must teach young Christians that ‘the end never justifies the means, especially with technology.
 Unlike the black hat, hackers do Aaron didn’t intend to make a profit from the protected scholarly articles he downloaded from JSTOR through means of unauthorized access to the MIT network.
 He just wanted to make those articles available to anyone free of charge.

 His motives were pure but the methods were not.
 Lessig wrote later, ‘The causes that Aaron fought for are my causes too, but as much as I respect those who disagree with me about this, these means are not mine.”

-3. Talent cannot substitute character
+3. Talent can’t substitute Character

 It seems as if not a month goes by without hearing of some highly talented and “successful” individual whose character, or lack of it, has brought them low, tainting their reputation and legacy.

 We have many young men and women in the Church.
 Each one with a different kind of gift.
-All of them need our help to become people driven by the character other than talent.
+All of them need our help to become people driven by a character other than talent.
 The character should always control talent.
 Not vice versa.